manab4rd/search-n-replace/README.md

 # search-n-replace.js

 This script is a extension to jQuery Library.
+It supports RegEx to search and replace each row in a particular column.

 ## Problem Statement